LegendsUnchained/vpx-standalone-alp4k/external/vpx-xmen/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-xmen.elf
-- Download the table and directb2s versions listed above and copy them into this folder
+- Download the table, ROM and directb2s versions listed above and copy them into this folder
 - Rumor has it this is Deadpool's favorite game because you get to bash Wolverine!